-General fund revenues are budgeted to increase \$3,343,489 or 1.57% over the 2009-2010 beginning budgeted revenue and Other Sources.
-The increase is attributable to several factors including taxable values going down 5.21% and the tax rate staying the same (under the Target Revenue State funding system, state revenue goes up to compensate for losses of tax revenue up to the compressed tax rate of \$1.00).
+General fund revenues are budgeted to decrease \$11,777,952 or -5.46% over the 2010-11 beginning budgeted revenue and Other Sources.
+The decrease is attributable to several factors including taxable values going down 1.72% and the tax rate staying the same (under the Target Revenue State funding system, state revenue goes up to compensate for losses of tax revenue up to the compressed tax rate of \$1.00) as well as the state funding formula changes implemented with Senate Bill 1 (SB 1) passed in the summer of 2011.
+The expiration of federal funds included in the general fund state formula calculations were eliminated for the 2011-12 fiscal year.
 Additionally, the state funding model is to hold harmless the district for our tax increment finance zones (TIFs).
-Differences in TIF payments and TIF collections increased state revenue \$1.9 million.
 Interest income was down.
 More information about the increase in State Funding and Tax Increment Finance Zones will be given in the following sections of this book.

 The Dallas Central Appraisal District and the Denton County Appraisal District (Appraisal Districts) certify the tax roll on or about July 25th of every tax year based on property values as of January 1st of the tax year.
 All properties are assessed at 100% of market value.
-The July 22, 2010, Certification of the 2010 Appraisal Records were used for the August 26, 2010 tax rate adoption after being reduced by 3.0%.
+The July 25, 2011, Certification of the 2011 Appraisal Records were used for the August 25, 2011 tax rate adoption after being reduced by 2.50%.
 The district has elected to reduce the certified values in response to past trending that has shown consistent loss in values that occur as taxpayer's property value protests to the Appraisal Districts are resolved.
 The district calls this loss "shrinkage".
 For the future, the district will continue to monitor the shrinkage loss and adjust according to trend analysis, if deemed appropriate.
 The Texas Comptroller of Public Accounts annually certifies the final value property values on or before July 1, of the following year.
 The Commissioner of Education uses the final values in the process of allocating state funds to school districts.
 This includes wealth equalization under the Texas Education Code Chapter 41 provisions.